 The Story of Equestrian art JOHN W. MILLS, British sculptor

-The earliest known “Lost-wax” casting dates from early dynasties of Egypt, nearly 7,000 years ago, when metal was poured into “investments” of fired clay that had been shaped with the help of wax that was melted, or “lost”.
+The earliest known example of “Lost-wax” casting goes back to the ancient history of Egyptian Pharaohs, nearly 7,000 years ago.
+A process that involves hot metal poured into an Investment mould of fired clay, shaped with the help of a wax model that melted or “lost.”

 We showcase the finest bronze collection of post-war & contemporary art by Internationally renowned British sculptor John W. Mills and introduce new emerging talented bronze artists in our ICAS collection.

 All works on our websites are available for purchase.
 For more info, contact the gallery.

 SCULPTOR TO THE NATION JOHN W. MILLS